- State and local governments are responsible for the bulk of U.S. education and infrastructure spending.

 The fiscal shock from the pandemic is expected to be comparable to that of the last recession.
 Before the pandemic’s start, state budgets had mostly recovered from the 2007–2009 crisis, and many had built up rainy day funds to draw from during downturns.
 But the cushion is nowhere near sufficient to prevent the pandemic from wreaking considerable economic damage.

 States ended the 2020 fiscal year in better shape than was initially forecast because of hundreds of billions of dollars in federal aid and the unusual nature of the pandemic recession.
 Low-wage earners in the service industries, who pay less in taxes, were devastated by job losses, while the stock market boomed and high-wage workers were relatively unscathed.
 But states were still projected to see huge shortfalls in the years ahead, even before the surge of COVID-19 cases in late 2020.
-The situation varies significantly across states, depending on the structure of their economies and their prepandemic fiscal health: for example, California has seen record revenues, fueled by the stock market and income gains among its wealthiest residents, while New York is facing a $15 billion shortfall, Governor Andrew Cuomo has said.
+The situation varies significantly across states, depending on the structure of their economies and their prepandemic fiscal health: for example, California has seen record revenues, fueled by the stock market and income gains among its wealthiest residents.
+But the majority of states have seen tax revenues shrink, according to an analysis by the Washington Post; five states, including Alaska and Florida, suffered double-digit percentage declines.

 Tax revenues have fallen sharply as states faced record unemployment claims and rising public health costs.
-U.S. employers cut 140,000 jobs in December 2020, reversing some of the gains since the summer.
-Overall, nearly ten million jobs have been lost since the pandemic began, with restaurants and hotels among the hardest-hit businesses.
-As people lose jobs, more will qualify for Medicaid, the costs for which are shared by states and the federal government.
+Though the economy is slowly adding jobs, nearly ten million of them have been lost since the pandemic began, with restaurants and hotels among the hardest-hit businesses.
+As people lose jobs, more qualify for Medicaid, the costs for which are shared by states and the federal government.
 Moreover, in the first quarter of 2020, state pension funding levels fell to their lowest point in three decades, as the pandemic caused the value of pension fund assets to plummet.
 Though the stock market later recovered, there are still concerns about its performance, as well as the effect of low interest rates from bonds on pension funds.

 The pandemic has also starved state governments of sales taxes, one of their largest sources of revenue, as social-distancing measures curtailed activities such as shopping and dining out.
 Municipalities are being hit just as hard: a December 2020 survey by the National League of Cities found that revenues had declined by more than one-fifth.

 To make ends meet, state and local governments have rolled out austerity measures.
-Maryland froze spending, while Pennsylvania laid off or stopped paying thousands of state employees.
-Ohio announced $775 million in immediate cuts, mostly to education and Medicaid.
 In the second quarter of 2020, state and local spending fell by 6 percent on an annual basis, the biggest drop since 1952, and in the third quarter it declined an additional 4 percent.
 By the end of the year, state and local governments had shed 1.3 million jobs, the overwhelming majority of those in education.

 Many states have cut funding for K–12 and higher education.
 The pandemic has also contributed to a precipitous drop in enrollment by international students, who typically pay higher tuition than the average U.S. resident at public schools.
 A survey of U.S. colleges found that enrollment of new international students fell by 43 percent in fall 2020.
 Infrastructure spending is also on the chopping block.
 By August, state and local governments had delayed or canceled almost $10 billion in infrastructure projects due to the pandemic, according to the American Road & Transportation Builders Association.

 The federal government has stepped in to help states manage the pandemic response.
-The Coronavirus Aid, Relief, and Economic Security (CARES) Act, passed in March, set aside roughly $150 billion for state, local, and tribal governments.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act, passed at the start of the crisis, set aside roughly $150 billion for state, local, and tribal governments.
 The law also expanded unemployment benefits and created the Paycheck Protection Program (PPP), which helped lessen the economic blow.
 An earlier measure, the Families First Coronavirus Response Act, increased the federal government’s contributions to Medicaid.

 In December 2020, Congress approved an additional stimulus package.
-This law extended unemployment benefits and PPP funds, and allocated some money for state and local governments, including for education and for health programs such as vaccine distribution.
-But lawmakers scrapped a proposal to provide another $160 billion in direct aid for state and local governments that some say is sorely needed.
+This law extended unemployment benefits and PPP funds, and allocated some money that state and local governments can use, including for education and health programs such as vaccine distribution, but it did not include direct aid.

 Experts discuss the fiscal plight of state and local governments at this CFR Virtual Meeting in December 2020.